-What originally began as a business that intended to raise alligators in order to sell their hides quickly turned into one of the area’s most popular tourist attractions.
-Not only can you hold a baby alligator here, but you can also pet many other animals including emu, deer, and sheep.
+What originally began as a business that intended to raise alligators to sell their hides quickly became one of the area’s most popular tourist attractions.
+Not only can you hold a baby alligator here, but you can also pet many other animals, including emu, deer, and sheep.

 Lake Catherine State Park

 Located just outside of town is the beautiful Lake Catherine State Park.
 Being one of the Diamond Lakes of Arkansas, Lake Catherine is a great addition to your list of things to do in Hot Springs, Arkansas.

 Lake Catherine State Park is home to a great visitor’s center where you can learn about the park’s amenities.
 Visitors to this state park can enjoy four hiking trails, picnic areas, playgrounds, guided tours, horseback riding, and a marina.
 In addition, there are also cabins and a dedicated campground area.

 One of the joys of visiting a new area is experiencing the food and wine, and I don’t mean the chain restaurants!
 We like to go to local places, eat street food, and dive in like a local!

 I first learned about Fat Bottom Girls while watching an episode of Cupcake Wars.
 I have to admit, I wanted to run to Hot Springs immediately and get one of their cupcakes!

 I had the salted caramel cupcake; it was the perfect balance of sweet and salty!
 Marty had the Ooey Gooey Buttercake.